 Bartender Training

-Bartender training should include an understanding of visible and obvious intoxication, as well as an understanding of local Dram Shop laws and Liquor Liability.
+Bartender training should include an understanding of visible and obvious intoxication, as well as local Dram Shop laws and Liquor Liability.
 Bartenders should be aware of the signs of intoxication and be able to identify when a patron has had too much to drink.

-They should be educated about their local Dram Shop laws and understand the legal implications of serving someone who is visibly intoxicated.
-Additionally, bartenders should be aware of Liquor Liability and the potential risks associated with serving someone who has had too much to drink.
+They should be educated about their local Dram Shop laws and understand the legal implications of serving someone visibly intoxicated.
+Additionally, bartenders should be aware of Liquor Liability and the potential risks of serving someone with too much to drink.

-Bartenders should be aware of the signs of intoxication, such as slurred speech, confusion, and lack of mobility, and should take appropriate steps to monitor patrons and ensure that they are not over-served.
+Bartenders should be aware of the signs of intoxication, such as slurred speech, confusion, and lack of mobility.
+They should take appropriate steps to monitor patrons and ensure they are not over-served.
 They should also be aware of the possible legal responsibility of serving alcohol to an intoxicated person.
 Bartenders should also be aware of the dangers of over-serving alcohol and should take appropriate steps to ensure that patrons are not served to the point of intoxication.

 this includes checking identification, monitoring consumption, and refusing service to visibly intoxicated patrons.
-Additionally, bartenders should be aware of the legal consequences of serving someone who is intoxicated and should be familiar with the local Dram Shop laws and Liquor Liability laws.
+Additionally, bartenders should be aware of the legal consequences of serving someone intoxicated and should be familiar with the local Dram Shop and Liquor Liability laws.

-Bartenders should also be aware of any local ordinances or regulations that may apply to their establishment, such as the legal drinking age, and should ensure that patrons comply with any applicable laws.
-Additionally, bartenders should be trained in methods for refusing service to patrons, including developing strategies for de-escalating any potential conflicts that may arise.
+Bartenders should also be aware of local ordinances or regulations that may apply to their establishment, such as the legal drinking age.
+They should ensure that patrons comply with any applicable laws.
+Additionally, bartenders should be trained in refusing service to patrons, including developing strategies for de-escalating potential conflicts.

 Bartender Training and Visible Intoxication